Canopy Healthcare’s Cyber Response

 Information and Update

-On 18 July 2025, Canopy Healthcare identified that an unknown person temporarily obtained unauthorised access to a part of our information systems used by our administration team.
+On 18 July 2025, Canopy Healthcare identified that an unknown person temporarily obtained unauthorised access to a part of our systems used by our administration team.

 All our services continued to operate as normal.
 Our clinics, patient services, electronic health record systems, appointments and medical records were not affected.